Inferior Vena Cava

 Las Vegas IVC-Filter Lawyer

-If you or a loved one has suffered because of complications due to an IVC filter, you may be entitled to compensation.
+If you or a loved one has suffered because of complications due to an IVC filter or from anticoagulant medication, you may be entitled to compensation.
 At the Richard Harris Personal Injury Law Firm we have experienced attorneys to help you throughout this complicated process.
 Contact us for a free case evaluation, if you have any questions, please call us at 702-444-4444.
 Don’t wait, get started on your case immediately.

 Call us today if you know someone who has been hurt or affected by the IVC Filter.